Updated on July 31, 2024

 Since prevention is better than cure, assessing the cybersecurity risk of taking on any third-party vendor should begin before you give them access to your network and sensitive client data.
 You can weed out problematic vendors by making your audit requirements clear before you on-board them.
 Think of it as a vetting process.
 If they’re resistant to audits at this stage, then they are unlikely to be more forthcoming with the reassurances you need later on.
 You need to make sure that any third-party vendor commits to ongoing assessments of their data protection measures to keep both of you compliant with cybersecurity standards.

 Your audits should seek evidence that a third-party vendor has a comprehensive information security program, but this is only the beginning.
-To truly safeguard your data, it is essential that the vendor can show their commitment to risk management.
-This means having a robust vulnerability management program in place and being able to provide recent results from internal risk assessments, penetration testing, and compliance frameworks.
+To truly safeguard your data, a vendor must be able to demonstrate their commitment to risk management through a robust vulnerability management program.
+They should be able to provide recent results from internal risk assessments, penetration testing, and compliance frameworks.

 A critical aspect of risk management is having a solid supply chain risk mitigation strategy and plans for how to remediate any potential data breach.
 Ongoing third-party risk monitoring is crucial for gaining continuous insights into the vendor’s cybersecurity program.
 Conduct regular quarterly reviews to evaluate the vendor’s performance metrics and security posture.

 Your organization’s reputation and customers’ trust depend on your ability to safeguard sensitive information.
-Therefore, it’s crucial to partner with third-party vendors that take risk management seriously and invest the resources to mitigate potential threats.
+Therefore, it’s crucial to partner with third-party vendors that take risk management seriously and invest the resources needed to shut down potential threats.
 By prioritizing risk management and implementing regular third-party risk monitoring, you can help ensure that all the data under your control remains secure.

 2. Adopt a Principle of Least Privilege (POLP) Model for Data Access